d-bl/GroundForge/docs/help/Droste-effect.md

 Build your own experiments
 -------------------------

 For the base pattern, start with something small.
-For example, enter alternating `-`'s and `5`'s or an even number of alternating rows of `8`'s and `1`'s in the _Pattern definition_ area of _Edit pattern_.
+For example, enter alternating `-`'s and `5`'s or alternating rows of `8`'s and `1`'s in the _Pattern definition_ area of _Edit pattern_.
 Then click on the blue square of the simple layout.

 ![](images/init-droste.png)